Constitution and Rules

 Section 1b The term of office for the Chairperson; Vice-Chairperson; Secretary and Treasurer shall be for three years commencing on the 1st June following election.
 The Chairperson; Secretary and Treasurer will each retire in successive years, by rotation, and will be eligible for re-election.

-Section 1c There shall be 10 members of the Executive Committee including the Officers.
+Section 1c There shall be up to 10 members of the Executive Committee including the Officers.
 The Executive Committee shall be empowered to co-opt additional members should the need arise, who shall have no voting rights until ratified by the next Annual General Meeting.

 Section 1d A maximum of three Committee members will retire each year, by rotation, and will be eligible for re-election.